jonhp/DisableWindowsTelemetry/README.md

 you find something missing or a problem or whatever, don't hesitate to say something.
 However, if you just want to defend MS, please find a more fitting forum.

-This script is passed along without warranty or guarantee; use at our own risk.
+This script is passed along without warranty or guarantee; use at your own risk.